martin12333/Readable-Lisp-S-expressions/scheme-tutorial.md

     {2 + 3}

 and you will see 5.
 Look!
 You now have a calculator!
+In curly-infix expressions, {a op b op c ...} is an abbreviation for (op a b c...).
 It's important to realize this is a simple syntactic convenience — an abbreviation automatically handled by the system when it reads the input.
 Traditional Lisp actually includes many abbreviations, for example, 'x is a traditional abbreviation for (quote x), which when executed will just return the quoted x.
 So curly-infix-expressions just includes an additional abbreviation and does not change how "Lisp works".
 Thus, if you enter:

     '{2 + 3}